 Healthy sleep causes you to feel refreshed and well-rested in the morning.
-But unfortunately, healthy, quality sleep feels out of reach for many people: no matter how much they sleep, they still cannot feel rested.
+But unfortunately, healthy, quality sleep feels out of reach for some people.
+Some people suffer from poor sleep quality; no matter how much they sleep, they still cannot feel rested.

 Healthy sleep generally includes three factors:

 - Having a consistent sleeping schedule.

 A person can sleep plenty of hours at predictable times – but without quality sleep, it can all be in vain.